hadilq/nix-home-manager-config/pod-profiles/firefox/README.md

 # Pod for development
-The code in this directory can create a pod(docker or podman) image and integrate Nixos, and home-manager, into it.
+The code in this directory can create a container(Docker or Podman) image and integrate NixOS, and home-manager, into it.
 The way I use it is explained below.

 # Usage